Breaking Cat News by Georgia Dunn for February 26, 2021

 22. Chubby

-Grace Premium Member about 3 years ago
+Grace Premium Member over 3 years ago

 Me thinks the Woman is remembering the good parts of Little House – “The Long Winter” but forgetting the hour upon hour they spent using the coffee grinder to grind wheat to make brown sourdough bread.